Code-Institute-Submissions/Discover-Malta/README.md

 3. Copy the url: https://github.com/HollyC7/Discover-Malta.
 4. Paste the url into the url bar of a new tab.
 5. Add gitpod.io/# to the start of the url copied from GitHub.
-6. A new workspace will open
+6. A new workspace will open.

 ### How To Run This In A Local IDE: